aleph2c/miros/docs/_sources/recipes.rst.txt

 contain information about how they relate to other states.
 They do not explicitly create the behavior that you expect from your statechart, this is done by an event processor.
-An event processor is created when you instantiate an active object.
-It is the thing that calls the state methods over and over again to manifest the expected behavior.
+An event processor is created when you instantiate an active object and it is the thing that calls the state methods over and over again to manifest the expected behavior.

 When an active object uses its ``start_at`` method, it connects your state